Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Algorithm: Linearly-Solvable Goal Kernel Dynamic Programming

+While this will not be discussed in depth in this work (see \ref{likelihood_1} for derivation) it can be used for intent inference in future work, especially in the context of non-Markovian TLMDP tasks.

-Note that as the cost of a state-action in $\mathbf{q}$ approaches infinity, its negatively exponentiated counterpart, represented as a diagonal entry in $Q$, approaches zero.
-Thus, zero-entries on the diagonal effectively edit the transition structure of $Q P_{xa}$, shaping the backwards propagation of desirability when computing \eqref{eq:saLMDP_z} with power-iteration, suppressing state-actions which would violate the infinite-cost transitions.
-Todorov \cite{todorov2009efficient} showed that $\mathbf{z}$ could approximate shortest-paths with arbitrary precision in the limit of driving the internal state costs arbitrarily high towards infinity, i.e. $S(x) = \lim_{c\rightarrow \infty} \frac{v_c(x)}{c}$, where $S(x)$ is the shortest-path distance from $x$ to the goal state and $c$ is the internal state cost.
-In this paper, obstacles are represented with infinite cost, internal states have an arbitrarily high constant cost, and the boundary (goal) state-action has zero cost.
-Therefore, the saLMDP objective with this cost structure is a discrete reach-avoid shortest-path first-exit control problem, avoiding obstacles states while controlling to a boundary state-action.
-These polices are said to be \textit{goal-conditioned}, as we can explicitly interpret the policy by the goal's grounded state-action, rendering the polices \textit{remappable} for new tasks.
+Note that, as the cost of a state-action in $\mathbf{q}$ approaches infinity, its negatively exponentiated counterpart, represented as a diagonal entry in $Q$, approaches zero.
+Thus, zero-entries on the diagonal effectively edit the transition structure of $QP_{xa}$, shaping the backwards propagation of desirability when computing \eqref{eq:salmdp_eig} with z-iteration, suppressing state-actions which would violate the infinite-cost transitions.
+Todorov \citeyear{todorov2009efficient} showed that in the first-exit formulation, $\mathbf{z}$ could approximate shortest-paths with arbitrary precision in the limit of driving the non-terminal state costs arbitrarily high towards infinity, i.e. $S(x) = \lim_{c\rightarrow \infty} \frac{v_c(x)}{c}$, where $S(x)$ is the shortest-path distance from $x$ to the goal state and $c$ is the non-terminal state cost.
+In this paper, obstacles are represented with infinite cost, non-terminal states have an arbitrarily high constant cost (resulting in zero desirability), and the terminal (goal) state-action has zero cost.
+Therefore, the saLMDP objective with this cost structure is a discrete reach-avoid shortest-path first-exit control problem, avoiding obstacles states while controlling to a terminal state-action.
+These policies are said to be \textit{goal-conditioned}, as we can explicitly interpret the policy by the goal's grounded state-action, rendering the policies \textit{remappable} for new tasks.